AlwaysTiredNeverOK/nyanshin/README.md

 3. Create a `db.json` file.

-4. Navigate to your where you saved your `db.json` file.
+4. Navigate to your where you saved your `db.json` file in the terminal by running `cd path/to/your/file`.
 For example, in my case I run the following in my terminal as this where I saved my files:

 ```
 cd Documents/school/Spring\ 2023/Web\ Design\ II/nyanshin